SRombauts/UEGitPlugin/README.md

 <UnrealEngineInstallation>/4.1/Engine/Plugins/Developer
 ```

-The name of the directory is unimportant:
+The name of the destination directory is unimportant, so you can just:

 ```bash
 git clone https://github.com/SRombauts/UE4GitPlugin.git